realTristan/hermes/README.md

 [POST /clean](https://github.com/realTristan/Hermes/blob/master/server/handlers/clean.go)
 ```
 About
-➤ Clean all the data in the cache, and full-text cache.
+➤ Clean all the data in the cache, and full-text storage.

 URL Parameters
 ➤ None